 Get to know your audience and engage with them

-It’s crucial to get to know your target audience when you’re starting a business, as this will help guide major company decisions such as where to locate the business, product pricing, advertising strategy and branding.
+It’s crucial to get to know your target audience when you’re starting a small business, as this will help guide major company decisions, such as where to locate the business, product pricing, advertising strategy, and branding.
+Understanding your audience is fundamental to the success of your venture.

 (Not sure how to establish your target market?
 Check out this guide from Intuit; it will help you understand both your current and desired audience.)